ICO-ontology/ICO/docket.md

 1. RUBRIC: 'Answer directive' label to 'user-input'
 1. RUBRIC: Every conditional will have a trigger condition description ('if') and a consequent directive ('then').
 1. RUBRIC: For all CCO terms, add the license info in an annotation property
+1. Import RO - d-acts no longer does

 ## Possible New Terms
 1. pre-approval vs approved vs filled out (where does each class fall?)